 Personally, I would strike Bucket 2 off of the list, entirely.
 Bucket 2 includes mutual funds that usually come attached to very high fees.
 Those high fees are likely to eat up most of the stock and bond market gains.
 I’ll do more research on the topic, but I’m quite confident that I know how this movie ends.
 I’ve done my research on market-linked guaranteed income products and they are usually quite terrible and confusing.
 I think you can do better with Bucket 1 working with Bucket 3.
 If we want to benefit from the growth of the stock markets we need to participate in that growth in the most cost-effective manner possible.

 Have a read of Beat the Bank from Larry Bates.
 High fees can eat up half of your investment gains over longer periods.
+Your investments might then take the form of an ETF Portfolio, Canadian Robo Advisor, or One-Ticket Solution.

 Treat annuities like super bonds.